-The Williamsport Area Transportation Study (WATS) Metropolitan Planning Organization (MPO) staff initiate the development process in July/August after the UPWP General Procedural Guidance is released.
-MPO staff hold coordination meetings between PennDOT Engineering District 3-0, PennDOT Center for Program Development and Management, Federal Highways Administration (FHWA), and River Valley Transit (RVT).
-These meetings assist in coordinating the efforts of the different partner agencies, and assist with planning for potential project ideas and how projects relate to current planning efforts and projects.
+The general procedure for UPWP updates will be as follow.
+The Williamsport Area Transportation Study (WATS) Metropolitan Planning Organization (MPO) staff initiate the development process after the UPWP General Procedural Guidance is released.
+MPO staff hold coordination meetings and maintains communication between PennDOT Engineering District 3-0, PennDOT Center for Program Development and Management, Federal Highways Administration (FHWA), Federal Transit Administration (FTA), and River Valley Transit (RVT).
+Through these activities, the different partner agencies collaborate on potential project ideas and how projects relate to current planning efforts and projects.
+Progress on UPWP development will be presented at public meetings of the WATS MPO Technical Committee and Coordinating Committees.
+Any public comments or feedback from committee members will be incorporated into UPWP development.

-At WATS MPO Technical Committee and Coordinating Committee meetings in October/November, the Committees review the draft UPWP and approve a 30-day Public Comment period.
-Following the 30-day public comment period, MPO staff incorporates any comments, corrections, and final funding tables into a final UPWP document.
-The Technical and Coordinating Committees adopt the final UPWP document at their next scheduled public meeting.
-Following the WATS MPO Coordinating Committee adoption the MPO submits the final UPWP document to FHWA and PennDOT.
-The MPO begins work on the adopted UPWP July 1 of the following year.
+At the final WATS MPO Technical Committee and Coordinating Committee meetings of the year in which UPWP development occurs the Committees review the draft UPWP.
+Following their review, the MPO incorporates any corrections, changes, and final funding tables into a final UPWP document.
+The Technical Committee recommends adopting the final UPWP document at their first meeting of the following year.
+The Coordinating Committee then adopts the final UPWP document at their next scheduled public meeting.

+After the WATS MPO Coordinating Committee adoption, the MPO submits the final UPWP document to FHWA and PennDOT.
+The MPO begins working on the adopted UPWP on July 1 of the following year.